burst-apps-team/burst-wiki/docs/en/brs-default-properties-configuration-file.md

 Introduction
 ------------

-The file `conf/brs-default.properties` is very well self-documented via comments within the file.
-Note, however, that the proper way to introduce changes is to **_leave this file AS-IS_** with its defaults and instead create the file `conf/brs.properties`.
-Put the entries with desired non-default settings in the new file.
-When BRS runs, it reads both files and settings from `brs.properties` will override settings from the `brs-default.properties` file.
+The file `conf/brs-default.properties` is well documented with comments within the file.
+Note, however, that the proper way to make changes to it is to **_leave this file AS-IS_** with its defaults and instead create a new file called `conf/brs.properties`.
+Use this new file to make any non-default changes to the settings.
+Both files are read when BRS runs, but settings from `brs.properties` will override settings from the `brs-default.properties` file.

-Here is the `brs-default.properties` from version **2.3.0** for reference.
+Here is the `brs-default.properties` from version **2.5.0** for reference.

 ### brs-default.properties